Skip to main content

 sudo apt-get install usbutils

-• If no devices are displayed after execution, consider changing the host device.
+• If no devices are displayed after execution, consider replacing the host device.

-3. Identify Device Information According to the image below, identify your device in the lsusb output:
+3. Identify Device Information Identify your device in the lsusb output according to the diagram below:

 4. Verify Firmware Type

-• Based on the firmware you flashed, check the following key information in the lsusb results:
+• Check the following key information in the lsusb result based on the firmware you flashed:

 Important Notes

-• USB ID Search: Only applicable to USB firmware, not CAN or RS232.
+• USB ID Search: Only applicable to USB firmware, cannot be used for CAN or RS232.

-• CAN ID Search: Only applicable to CAN bus devices, not USB or RS232.
+• CAN ID Search: Only applicable to CAN bus devices, cannot be used for USB or RS232.

-• RS232 ID Search: Only applicable to RS232 firmware, not USB or CAN.
+• RS232 ID Search: Only applicable to RS232 firmware, cannot be used for USB or CAN.

 Choose Method Based on Firmware Type

-USB Firmware Devices Run the following command to search for USB device IDs:
+USB Firmware Device Execute the following command to search for USB device ID:

 ls /dev/serial/by-id/*